yyhtbs/DRL-Pong/README.md

 # DRL-Pong

-It is a pong game not using GYM environment.
+It is a pong game not using GYM environment nor CNN

 ## Code Structure